Bob Griese: 1977–1980

 He had established his reputation as the “Thinking Man's Quarterback,” as he brilliantly called his own plays throughout his career.
-Dolphin owner Joe Robbie called him “the cornerstone of the franchise,” around whom the Miami Dolphins were built.
+Dolphins owner Joe Robbie called him “the cornerstone of the franchise,” around whom the Miami Dolphins were built.
 Robbie elected to ask Griese to stay on for another year as assistant coach, which he did for the 1981 season, helping Strock and the young Woodley as they teamed to become the famous “Woodstrock.”
 After the year ended, he decided that he did not like the hours required to be an assistant coach, hoping to devote more time to his family, yet he still enjoyed being part of the game.
 (Sources for Pro Football Career found in Undefeated, by Bob Griese, 2000, and The Winning Edge by Don Shula, 1974.)

-The Miami Dolphins had the highest winning percentage in all professional sports in the 1970s, and Bob Griese was its starting quarterback throughout the decade, except when he was injured for several games in 1972, 1975, and 1978.
+The Miami Dolphins had the highest winning percentage in all professional sports in the 1970s, and Griese was its starting quarterback throughout the decade, except when he was injured for several games in 1972, 1975, and 1978.

-In Griese's 14 pro seasons, he threw for 25,092 yards and 192 touchdowns.
-Griese also rushed for 994 yards and seven scores.
+In Griese's 14 pro seasons, he threw for 25,092 yards and 192 touchdowns, and also rushed for 994 yards and seven scores.
 Griese was a six-time Dolphins' MVP and was All-Pro in 1971 and 1977.
 He played in two AFL All-Star games and six Pro Bowls.

 The Dolphins retired his number 12 during a Monday Night Football game in 1985, telecast on ABC, the network which would prominently be featured in his post-football career.